kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 For any future in-place size policy, LWS must explicitly coordinate PodGroup and pod membership updates; it cannot merely patch `minCount`.

+Leader/worker mode applies the same revision transition independently to the two leaf groups.
+Whole-LWS mode patches its computed minimum when replica or size cardinality changes; because its PodGroup is already admitted, that patch does not promise a second all-at-once admission during rolling updates.
+Phase 2 uses revision-specific replica CPGs and role PodGroups, preserving the same per-replica rollout boundary as the default mode.

 ### Parent Controller Integration

 LWS follows [KEP-6089][kep6089]'s root-controller rule.
 The root-most